hanyulo/knowledge/security/signature_encryption/encryption.md

         2. Alice and Bob negotiate and exchange a shared-secret-key
             * server do not know what shared-secret-key is
             * server only relay the encrypted-message
-            * shared-secret-key is ephemeral (may be different on each message)
+            * shared-secret-key is ephemeral (different on each message or few messages)
-        3. Now they can send and receive the data from each other without any decryption in the server *
+        3. Now they can send and receive the data from each other without any decryption in the server